nauxqouh/house-price-prediction-project/README.md

 identify the best one for the problem.

 **Implementation and Reporting:**
-1. Students are not required to implement the algorithms from scratch, but it is recommended if possible.
+1. You are not required to implement the algorithms from scratch, but it is recommended if possible.
 2. Using Jupyter Notebook for implementation and report generation.
 3. The report can be written in both Vietnamese and English.